hungnt14/CS331-DeePixBiS/README.md

 # Dataset:
 We use the [Zalo AI Challenge 2022 - Liveness Detection task](https://challenge.zalo.ai/portal/liveness-detection) dataset to benchmark DeepPixBiS model [1].
 First we hand-labelled 2 public test datasets.
 Then, we extracted frames using 2 methods: median frame and skip frames (1 second) from videos in this dataset.

-You can download the original dataset on [competition portal](https://challenge.zalo.ai/portal/liveness-detection) and you our provided scripts to extract frames (see `preprocess_scripts` folder).
+You can download the original dataset on [competition portal](https://challenge.zalo.ai/portal/liveness-detection) and our provided scripts to extract frames (see `preprocess_scripts` folder).
 Make sure that your `original_data` folder has below structure to run our pre-process scripts properly.

 ```
 .